Comparison of top chess players throughout history: Miguel Quinteros (1992)

 In a 1992 interview GM Miguel Quinteros gave the opinion: "I think Fischer was and still is the greatest chess player of all time. [...]
 During his absence other good chess players have appeared.
 But no one equals Fischer's talent and perfection."

 Viswanathan Anand (2000, 2008 and 2012)

-In 2000, when Karpov, Korchnoi and Kasparov were still active, Anand listed his top 10 as: Fischer, Morphy, Lasker, Capablanca, Steinitz, Tal, Korchnoi, Keres, Karpov and Kasparov.
+In 2000, when Karpov, Korchnoi and Kasparov were still active, Viswanathan Anand (World Champion from 2007 to 2012) listed his top 10 (in no particular order) as: Fischer, Morphy, Lasker, Capablanca, Steinitz, Tal, Korchnoi, Keres, Karpov and Kasparov.

 When interviewed in 2008 shortly after Fischer's death, he ranked Fischer and Kasparov as the greatest, with Kasparov a little ahead by virtue of being on top for so many years.

 In 2012, Anand stated that he considered Fischer the best player and also the greatest, because of the hurdles he faced.

 Chess Informant readers (2001)

 Svetozar Gligorić reported in his book Shall We Play Fischerandom Chess?
 (Batsford, 2002):At the beginning of 2001 a large poll for the "Ten Greatest Chess Players of the 20th Century, selected by Chess Informant readers" resulted in Fischer having the highest percentage of votes and finishing as No. 1, ahead of Kasparov, Alekhine, Capablanca, Botvinnik, Karpov, Tal, Lasker, Anand and Korchnoi.